articles

 When the sociopathic stalker who has been stalking me for half a decade posted a video of him and his father online, I immediately knew they were in an unhealthily enmeshed relationship (I clicked on the link without being aware what the video was about).
 In the video, they both talk and sit right next to each other as though they were a couple—this is usually a sign that a man is too enmeshed with his father and doesn’t have his own independent personality.

 Of course, as a psychologically healthy woman, a man such as him doesn’t land on my dating list.
-Neither do men who don’t make it onto the “good looking enough list.”

-Quite naturally, my list is empty as of right now and no man has been able to make it onto that list.
+Quite naturally, my list is empty as of right now and no man has been able to make it onto that list!
 But I don’t mind being single.
 Having no relationship is better than having a bad relationship.

 My Chinese ex-husband made it onto my list initially, even though it wasn’t love at first sight, and I only fell in love with him because he presented himself as a caring, kind person.
 Appearance-wise, I didn’t mind.
 He wasn’t the kind of man I liked at first sight, but neither did he look ugly to me.
 Later, I found him attractive enough to date.